thelabdc/OVSJG-SUSO-public/README.md

 file, a template of which can be found in `config.template.yml`.
 You'll need to fill that out.

 The automation aspect of this is handled by the `Dockerfile`.
-This is run on a the ktensor box (10.56.6.64) as the following cron job:
+This is run as the following cron job:

 ```
 0 19-23 * * 1-5 docker run --rm -v /mnt/dockervols/suso:/work thelabdc/ovsjg-suso susocli run /suso/config.yml -t /work/tex -p /work/pdf >> /mnt/dockervols/suso/log 2>&1